Tunbridge Wells Girls' Grammar School

 Tunbridge Wells Girls' Grammar School (TWGGS), established in 1905, is an all-female selective school in Royal Tunbridge Wells, a town in Kent, England.

+History

+The school was established in 1905.

+About the school

 The "eleven plus" examination represents the main entrance criterion, along with residence within the catchment area (1.6 miles as of 2015) A small number of spaces are reserved for students outside the catchment area, which are called governess places.
 These are generally only given to students with high marks in the 11+.
-The current head mistress is Mrs Linda Wybar.
+The current head mistress is Mrs K Marchant.

-About the school

 The school is a specialist school in Music with English.
 The school has taken part in many sporting events such as football, curling, hockey, netball and dance.
-There are 5 forms per year named 'T', 'W', 'I', 'G' and 'S', and each class has around 30 pupils.
+There are 6 forms per year named 'T', 'W', 'S', 'G' 'Y' and 'B', and each class has around 30 pupils.